hylee1rt/PROJECT1/index.md

 ### Support Vector Machine

 SVMs work to find the best line (or hyperplane in n-dimensional space) that separates the data into separate classes.
-The objectice is to find a hyperplane with the maximum margin - the maximum distance between data points of distinct classes.
+The objective is to find a hyperplane with the maximum margin - the maximum distance between data points of distinct classes.
 Support vectors are co-ordinates of individual data points that are closer to the hyperplane and influence the position and orientation of the hyperplane.

 ```python
 from sklearn.svm import SVR